About Northwest Native Chamber

 Our Mission:

-Dedicated to working with all members to transform the economic landscape for Native and tribal people in the Northwest.
+Dedicated to working with all members of the community to transform the economic landscape for Native and Tribal people in the Northwest.

 Our Story